 NAS or neonatal opioid withdrawal syndrome (NOWS) may occur when a pregnant woman uses drugs such as opioids during pregnancy.
 A recent national study showed a fivefold increase in the incidence of NAS/NOWS between 2004 and 2014, from 1.5 cases per 1,000 hospital births to 8.0 cases per 1,000 hospital births.
 That is one baby born with NAS/NOWS every 15 minutes in the United States.
 During the same period, hospital costs for NAS/NOWS births increased from $91 million to $563 million, after adjusting for inflation (Figure 3).

 There were 9.1 cases of NAS/NOWS per 1,000 hospital births reported in 2016 in Rhode Island (Rhode Island Department of Health).

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 2,264 persons were living with a diagnosed HIV infection in Rhode Island—a rate of 250 infections per 100,000 persons.
-Of these, 22.6 percent1 of males and 30.4 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 2,357 persons were living with a diagnosed HIV infection in Rhode Island—a rate of 259 cases per 100,000 persons.
+Of those, 22.1 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 30.0 percent were living with HIV attributed to IDU (AIDSVu).